rareagent@work:~$

 Regulated industries, large enterprises

-• ✓SOC 2 / HIPAA / FINRA posture
+• ✓SOC 2 / HIPAA / FINRA control mapping

-• ✓Private inference routing
+• ✓Private inference routing review

 • ✓Custom multi-agent squad build-out